Learn about the nature, scope and purpose of the processing of your personal data* when using our website.

-If you send us a message by e-mail, we will save your message along with the sender details (your name, e-mail address, and any additional information added by your e-mail program) in order to be able to answer it and also to respond to possible subsequent questions.
+If you send us a message by e-mail, we will save your message along with the sender details (your name, e-mail address, and any additional information added by your e-mail programme) in order to be able to answer it and also to respond to possible subsequent questions.
 For reception, storage and sending of e-mails, we use an e-mail provider who acts for us as a processor in accordance with Article 28 GDPR.

 This data processing is based on our legitimate interest to answer your request and handle possible follow-up requests from you (Article 6 par.
 1 f GDPR).
 We will erase the information collected from your message no later than twelve months after the last communication with you on your request, subject to the provision in the following paragraph.

 If you provide us with a legally relevant declaration on an existing contractual relationship with us, the legal basis for the processing, irrespective of the means of transmission, is also Article 6 par.
 1 lit. b GDPR.
-In such a case, we will delete the data associated with your declaration as soon as all mutual claims from the contractual relationship have been finally settled and the respective applicable tax, commercial and university law retention periods have expired.
+In such a case, we will delete the data associated with your declaration as soon as all mutual claims from the contractual relationship have been finally settled and the respective applicable tax, commercial and statutory retention periods have expired.

 We use Google Analytics, a web analytics service of Google LLC, 1600 Amphitheater Parkway, Mountain View, CA 94043, USA (hereafter “Google”).

-We use Google Analytics with activated IP anonymization.
+We use Google Analytics with activated IP anonymisation.
 This means that your IP address will usually be shortened within the geographic scope of the GDPR so that the IP can no longer be traced back to you.
 Only in exceptional cases will the full IP address be sent to a Google server in the US and shortened there.
 The IP address provided by your browser will not be merged with other data provided by Google.

 With regard to your personal data we process, you have the following rights:

-You have the right to obtain a confirmation from us as to whether we process personal data concerning you.
+- You have the right to obtain a confirmation from us as to whether we process personal data concerning you.
 If this is the case, we will inform you about the personal data stored about you and the further information in accordance with Article 15 par.
 1 and 2 GDPR.

-You have the right to have your inaccurate personal data rectified without undue delay.
+- You have the right to have your inaccurate personal data rectified without undue delay.
 Taking into account the purposes of processing, you also have the right to request the completion of incomplete personal data, including by means of providing a supplementary statement.

-You can demand the erasure of your personal data concerning you under the conditions of Article 17 par.
+- You can demand the erasure of your personal data concerning you under the conditions of Article 17 par.
 1 GDPR without undue delay, as far as their processing is not necessary according to Article 17 par.
 3 GDPR.

-We will communicate any rectification or erasure of your personal data and a restriction of processing to all recipients to whom we have disclosed your personal data, unless this proves impossible or involves a disproportionate effort.
+- We will communicate any rectification or erasure of your personal data and a restriction of processing to all recipients to whom we have disclosed your personal data unless this proves impossible or involves a disproportionate effort.
 We will also inform you about these recipients if you request it.

-You have the right to receive the personal data which you provide to us in a structured, commonly used and machine-readable format.
+- You have the right to receive the personal data which you provide to us in a structured, commonly used and machine-readable format.
 You may also request that we transmit the data to another controller without hindrance, where technically feasible.

-As far as a data processing is based on your given consent, you have the right to, withdraw your consent at any time.
+- As far as data processing is based on your given consent, you have the right to, withdraw your consent at any time.
 The withdrawal of consent shall not affect the lawfulness of the data processing based on consent before its withdrawal.

-third party, except where such interests are overridden by your interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+- You have the right to object to the processing of your personal data on grounds relating to a particular situation.
+In accordance with Article 6 par.
+1 f DPRG, this right is subject to any legitimate interests pursued by us or by a third party, except where such interests are overridden by your interests or fundamental rights and freedoms which require protection of personal data, in particular where the data subject is a child.

-If you believe that the processing of your personal data is in breach of the GDPR, you may lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement.
+- If you believe that the processing of your personal data is in breach of the GDPR, you may lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement.
 This does not exclude other administrative or judicial remedies.